Toxic chlorine levels, poor cook hygiene cited in Stamford restaurant inspections

 The most common infractions found on inspection reports are hand-washing and personal hygiene issues, as well as food temperature.

 A sample of recent infractions at poor-performing restaurants include six employees preparing food without washing their hands at Kiku Sushi on Hope Street, including one worker who didn’t wash his hands after sneezing; and an employee at Kano on Summer Street not washing his hands after touching raw chicken.
-At Fin II Japanese Restaurant on Main Street, toxic chlorine levels were found near the food preparation.

 A four-point violation is the most serious of the infractions, and includes issues such as improper temperature of food, poorly stored food, improperly stored and labeled toxic items, and lax personal hygiene issues, among other items.